-This is an interesting example, because k can be calculated without any approximations, but the kinetic energy requires an approximation, because we don't know the details of the pattern of flow of the water.
+This is an interesting example, because [Math Processing Error] can be calculated without any approximations, but the kinetic energy requires an approximation, because we don't know the details of the pattern of flow of the water.
 It could be very complicated.
 There will be a tendency for the water near the walls to flow more slowly due to friction, and there may also be swirling, turbulent motion.
-However, if we make the approximation that all the water moves with the same velocity as the surface, dy/dt, then the mass-on-a-spring analysis applies.
-Letting L be the total length of the filled part of the tube, the mass is $\rho L A$ , and we have
+However, if we make the approximation that all the water moves with the same velocity as the surface, [Math Processing Error], then the mass-on-a-spring analysis applies.
+Letting [Math Processing Error] be the total length of the filled part of the tube, the mass is [Math Processing Error], and we have